suncoast-devs/handbook/lessons/cs-api-servers/reading/00-intro.md

 What if we left out the query parameter and just sent `https://localhost:5001/helloworld`.
-In this case there won't be any `who` to supply, so dotnet will fill that value with the default value for the type, in this case `null`.
+In this case there won't be any `who` to supply, so .NET will fill that value with the default value for the type, in this case `null`.
 We can handle that case and put back our default text of `World` so we see `Hello, World`.